agilepro/epiconsciousness/docs/Ethics/subjective-morality.md

 Lighting a fire on a full airplane while flying is probably a very bad thing.

-We can't just talk about the morality of "lighting a fire" without including the CONTEXT.
+We can't just talk about the morality of "lighting a fire" without including the **context**.
 To make this universal, we have to include all the conditions:  "lighting a fire is good when people need warmth and it is done in a safe way that will not harm people, or when you need to cook food in a safe way, but not when in a pressurized airplane in flight with limited air for people to breath, in a submerged submarine, or in a house with a gas leak, or when close to a car being refueled, etc."

 The real moral has to include all the context to become universal, because the simplistic form is just too simple.